kassi/commitizen-xcodeproj/README.md

 Note: it's not necessary to include a `version` key inside the config file.
 Best practice is to keep the version in a single source of truth, which is the `project.pbxproj` file.

+By default, short version numbers are filled with ".0" on the right, thus 1.0 becoming 1.0.0.
+This can be configured:

+    ---
+    commitizen:
+      commitizen_xcodeproj:
+        fill_missing: left

+will transform 1.0 to 0.1.0.

 ### Bumping versions

 Now